Table of Contents

 Playing Technique

-Guitarists primarily use fingerpicking, strumming, bending, and sliding techniques to create sounds.
+Guitarists primarily create sounds by fingerpicking, strumming, bending, and sliding.
 In contrast, keyboard controllers require pressing keys with the fingers.

 The transition from plucking and strumming strings to pressing keys can be challenging.
-It involves a completely different set of motor skills.
+It involves an entirely different set of motor skills.

 Expression and Dynamics